-Every month we carefully track the most popular and significant environmental history articles, videos, audio, and other items making their way through the online environmental history (#envhist) community.
-Here are our choices for items most worth reading from June 2014.
+Every month I carefully track the most popular and significant environmental history articles, videos, audio, and other items making their way through the online environmental history (#envhist) community.
+We are taking a break from our #EnvHist Worth Reading videos over the summer; look for their return in the Fall.
+Here are my choices for items most worth reading from June 2015.

 Latest posts by Jessica DeWitt (see all)

 - Online Event – Meet the Editors of the New Journal Animal History - November 9, 2023